 Why is a Motion for Temporary Relief necessary?

 During the litigation, people’s regular daily lives continue on, and they need guidance on how things will be.
 For example: When will a parent get to have visitation with his or her children?
-How much child support must be paid?
+How much child support will each party pay?
 Who gets to live in the marital home?
 Who has to pay the mortgage for that home?

-Because these issues are so immediate and important, people involved in South Carolina Family Court cases can’t wait until all the case is over for answers.
+Because these issues are so immediate and important, people involved in South Carolina Family Court cases can’t wait for answers.
 This is where the Motion for Temporary Relief comes in.

-When a party files a Motion for Temporary Relief, they are asking the Court to make an immediate ruling about what will happen while the case is going on.
+When a party files a Motion for Temporary Relief, they are asking the Court to determine what will happen while the case is going on.
 Typical requests for relief include: